sirbrillig/copytotheplace/README.md

 `npm install -g copytotheplace`

-To install for a project:
+To install for a project (not necessary if you're using Grunt; see below):

 `npm install --save-dev copytotheplace`

 # Usage

 **IMPORTANT NOTE**: copytotheplace intentionally fails silently if no destination directory is set.
 You can set the destination directory on the command-line, via the `COPYTOTHEPLACE` environment variable, or by writing `COPYTOTHEPLACE=<some directory>` to a .env file in the directory where it is run.

+## With Grunt

+See [grunt-copytotheplace](https://github.com/sirbrillig/grunt-copytotheplace) which will take care of everything.

 ## Command-line